DashBlocks/docs/docs/development/extensions/unsandboxed.md

 <ExtensionCode title="unsandboxed/hello-world-unsandboxed" sandbox={false}>{require("!raw-loader!@site/static/example-extensions/unsandboxed/hello-world-unsandboxed.js")}</ExtensionCode>

-If you're using a local HTTP server, save this so you can access it through the server, then load the exact URL [http://localhost:8000/hello-world-unsandboxed.js](http://localhost:8000/hello-world-unsandboxed.js) in TurboWarp.
+If you're using a local HTTP server, save this so you can access it through the server, then load the exact URL [http://localhost:8000/hello-world-unsandboxed.js](http://localhost:8000/hello-world-unsandboxed.js) in Dash.
 If nothing appears, see the developer console.
-If you see an error that the extension must be run unsandboxed, most likely you are using an old version of TurboWarp or you didn't load it from a URL that starts with `http://localhost:8000/` exactly.
+If you see an error that the extension must be run unsandboxed, most likely you didn't load it from a URL that starts with `http://localhost:8000/` exactly.
 127.0.0.1 and 0.0.0.0 won't work!
 It must be localhost, port 8000 exactly.

 If you're just using files, make sure to check the "Run extension without sandbox" box each time you load the extension.